harshvgupta98/harshvgupta98/README.md

 I'm a **Data Analyst with 3+ years of experience** turning raw data into decisions.
 I specialise in **Power BI (DAX, Power Query)**, **SQL**, and **Python** — with a track record of building dashboards that replaced days of manual reporting and surfacing insights that directly influenced business strategy.

-- 📊 Currently working at **Lenehans**, Dublin — actively seeking **Data Analyst, BI Analyst, or Business Analyst** roles in Ireland 🇮🇪
+- 📊 Currently working at **Lenehans**, Dublin *(Applying data skills in an operational retail environment while actively building portfolio projects and certifications for DA roles)* — actively seeking **Data Analyst, BI Analyst, or Business Analyst** roles in Ireland 🇮🇪
 - 🎓 **MSc in Data Analytics** — National College of Ireland, Dublin (2H, NFQ Level 9)
 - 💡 Experienced across the full analytics lifecycle — data extraction, cleaning, modelling, visualisation, and stakeholder reporting
 - 🔗 Portfolio: **[harshvgupta98.github.io](https://harshvgupta98.github.io)** *(coming soon)*